-Ashmore's Alternatives investment theme often involves our funds taking significant controlling stakes in investee companies.
-In such circumstances we are in a position to positively engage with the management of these companies.
-In many cases we believe it to be beneficial to our investors to be pro-active in promoting our brand locally by improving the livelihoods of the employees in those companies where we have a controlling stake.
-When undertaking initial due diligence on any investments within our Alternatives theme our deal memorandum checklist takes into account the consideration of ESG issues within the investment analysis and decision making process, and the investee company's own ESG practices.
+Ashmore's Alternatives investment theme often involves its funds taking significant stakes in investee companies.
+In such circumstances Ashmore is in a position to positively engage with the management of these companies.
+In many cases Ashmore believes it to be beneficial to its investors to be pro-active in promoting its brand locally by improving the livelihoods of the employees in those companies where it has a significant stake.
+When undertaking initial due diligence on any investments within the Alternatives theme Ashmore's deal memorandum checklist takes into account the consideration of ESG issues within the investment analysis and decision making process, and the investee company's own ESG practices.